usmcamp0811/dotfiles/README.md

 - **Home Manager**: Manage your dotfiles, home environment, and user-specific configurations with Home Manager.

+- **Hashicorp Vault**: Leveraging insights from [Jake Hamilton's dotfiles](https://github.com/jakehamilton/config), I've seamlessly integrated Vault Agent into my Nix configuration.
+This provides an exemplary secret management experience, eliminating the need to store sensitive information in git repositories or other insecure locations.

 ## Customization

 Leveraging the SnowfallOrg lib architecture, my Nix setup offers a streamlined and well-organized way to handle your Nix ecosystem.
 Here’s the breakdown: